OSafwat/Semester-4-Game/ProjectSkeleton.md

    - **Description**: Executes an attack on a PyroDragon.
    - **Parameter**:
      - `dice`: The dice selected by the active player for the move.
-     - `creature`: The target creature that the move is against.
+     - `creature`: The PyroDragon that the move is against.
    - **Return Type**: `boolean`
      - `true` if the move is successfully completed,
      - `false` otherwise.